2i2c-org/team-compass/services/community-success-hours/implementation.md

-## Internal Details Implementation of CSH (Asana)
+# Internal Details Implementation of CSH (Asana)

-We track all all of our engagements in Asana.
+We track all engagements in Asana.

 When creating a New Membership Engagement, the template comes prepopluated with a `Community Success Hours` task.